thephpleague/omnipay-sagepay/README.md

 * `$gateway->createCard()` - message used to create a card token explicitly.
 * `$request->CreateToken()` - transaction option to generate a token with a transaction.

+If created explicitly, then a CVV can be provided, and that will be stored against the token until the token is first used to make a payment.
+If reused after the first payment, then a CVV must be supplied each time (if your rules require the CVV to be checked).
+If using Sage Pay Server, then the user will be prompted for a CVV on subsequent uses of the cardReference.

+If creating a token or cardReference with a transaction, then the CVV will never be stored against the token.

 The transaction response (or notification request for Sage Pay Server) will provide the generated token.
 This is accessed using: